 An important result of the European Union Network for Information on Cancer (EUNICE) steering committee meeting in Lyon in January 2007 was that 90% of the European data in the Agency's Directory of Radiotherapy Centres (DIRAC) was updated.
 The Agency continued to strengthen its collaboration with ESTRO, supporting 75 participants from central and eastern Europe at ESTRO training courses in 2007.
-Another noteworthy initiative was the decision by the Ministers of dose rate (HDR) brachytherapy alone versus HDR brachytherapy with external radiotherapy for the palliation of dysphagia in advanced oesophageal cancer was completed.
-The results of this Agency study showed that there was an advantage to using the combined modality treatment in terms of dysphagia relief and quality of life.
-The results of this study were presented at the meeting of the European Cancer Organization in Barcelona and at the American Society for Therapeutic Radiology and Oncology Annual Meeting in Los Angeles.

-Health of Central America - Belize, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua and Panama - at their 2007 annual meeting to approve a subregional cancer control programme with the assistance of the Agency, PAHO and WHO.
+Another noteworthy initiative was the decision by the Ministers of Health of Central America - Belize, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua and Panama - at their 2007 annual meeting to approve a subregional cancer control programme with the assistance of the Agency, PAHO and WHO.